Security quickstart

 GRANT cycling_analyst TO alice;

-A role can be authorized to create roles or be authorized to grant and revoke permissions:
+Roles can be authorized to create roles and authorize permissions.

 Was this helpful?